skokielibrary/spl-content/_content/mick/services--computers-wifi.markdown

 ### Computer Commons & Computer Classroom

 Our second-floor Computer Commons and adjacent Computer Classroom have dozens of full-service computers with Internet access and Microsoft Office, scanning stations, and printers.
 All you need is a Skokie Public Library card or registered suburban card.
 Chicago residents may apply for a computer-use-only card.
+These computers are open to anyone in high school or older.

 ### Digital Media Lab